sf-wdi-26/modules/w04/d04/m2-models-and-migrations/readme.md

 - Sprint 1: Create a manager class that inherits from ActiveRecord

   - For this class, create a table in your database and the corresponding forms that collect and display information about the manager's name, email, and office number.
+  - Make sure that the new file is being required in your `config.ru`

 - Sprint 2: Create a song class that inherits from ActiveRecord